.jpeg)

 Wasatch Food Co-op is committed to sourcing as many products as possible locally, providing honesty and transparency in our product promotion, and excellence in consumer education and outreach.
 Our preliminary store design reflects those goals.

-The store includes the following departments: produce, bulk, wellness, grocery, dairy, meat and seafood, deli and prepared foods, and plenty of seating for our community to gather in.
+The store is going to include the following departments: produce, bulk, wellness, grocery, dairy, meat and seafood, deli and prepared foods, and plenty of seating for our community to gather in.

 Preliminary store layout